Israeli Law Series 4 – Israel’s Immigration Law

 - Payment of the necessary fees.

-In the case of renewal of a work visa (while it is still valid), the employee can extend their employment visa during their stay in Israel.
+When renewing a valid work visa, the employee can extend their employment visa during their stay in Israel.
 This process will require making only one visit to the PIBA Branch offices.

 Expedited procedure for 45 days work visa

-There is an expedited procedure (to be processed within 6 working days) which allows entities to apply for a Foreign Expert to come to Israel for up to 45 days each calendar year from date of entry.
+There is an expedited procedure (6 working day processing) which allows entities to apply for a Foreign Expert to come to Israel for up to 45 days each calendar year from date of entry.
 This procedure is only available to a list of visa-exempt countries (including Japan).